browserengineering/book/book/animations.md

 It's straightforward to imagine how this might work for opacity: define some HTML that you want to animate, then interpolate the `opacity` CSS property in JavaScript smoothly from one value to another.
-Here's an example that animates from 1 to 0.1, over 120 frames (about two seconds).
+Here's an example that animates from 1 to 0.1, over 120 frames (about two seconds), then back up to 1 for 120 more frames, and repeats.

 ``` {.html file=example-opacity-html}
 <div>Test</div>